 - Any changes that you make to the existing retention policies will be applied to all the new as well as the existing snapshots.

-- Druva Phoenix runs a retention expiration algorithm to delete the snapshots that have crossed the expiration period.
+- Druva runs a retention expiration algorithm to delete the snapshots that have crossed the expiration period.
 This algorithm does not delete thawed snapshots.
 For more information, see Snapshots.